korolchukmikhail/test_magento/Magento2x/Test/Api/README.md

 specify the period of day, when the discount is applied (for example, from 9:30 till 17:00), configure the URL of API, enable/disable applying of the discount.

-Bonus:
-add functional/unit tests

-Delivery:
-provide access to the source code in Git repository provide a demo URL & credentials for testing